Henning Morawietz Group

 Endothelium and cardiovascular diseases

 Cardiovascular diseases are the major cause of mortality in the industrial countries.
-Arteriosclerosis is considered to play a key role in this process, because the progression of this disease increases the risk of hypertension, coronary heart disease, heart attack and stroke.
+Arteriosclerosis is considered to play a key role in this process, because the progression of this disease increases the risk of hypertension, coronary artery disease, heart attack and stroke.
 The endothelial cells form the inner layer of the blood vessels and play an important in the development and progression of arteriosclerosis.

 Local differences in hemodynamic forces acting by the flowing blood on the cells of the vessel wall have been postulated as a putative mechanism for the localization of arteriosclerotic plaques.
 One major focus of our research is therefore the identification of molecular changes in response to different hemodynamic forces in human endothelial cells.
-A second research focus is the investigation of putative proarteriosclerotic mechanisms like increased NAD(P)H oxidase-dependent oxidative stress or augmented uptake of oxidized low-density lipoprotein in endothelial cells.
+A second research focus is the investigation of putative proarteriosclerotic mechanisms like increased NADPH oxidase-dependent oxidative stress or augmented uptake of oxidized low-density lipoprotein in endothelial cells.
 We are interested in the mechanisms of the arteriovenous differentiation of endothelial cells and the formation of new blood vessels.
-Additional directions of the research are the adrenal gland with special focus on aldosterone, retinal diseases and the impact of risk factors like obesity and diabetes on cardiovascular diseases.
+Additional directions of the research are the adrenal gland with special focus on aldosterone, retinal diseases and the impact of risk factors like obesity, smoking, and diabetes on cardiovascular diseases.

 We extend our in vitro studies in experimental and clinical studies in vivo and analyze the putative antiarteriosclerotic potential of pharmacological intervention in the renin-angiotensin-aldosterone system or lipid-lowering drugs.